Mtiass/holbertonschool-printf/README.md

 It contains function declarations (It's prototypes) and a struct definition.

 - The **gc_t** struct is defined to hold a character and a function pointer.\
-The characer is used to identify the type of data (**'c'** for char,\
+The character is used to identify the type of data (**'c'** for char,\
 **'s'** for string, and **'d'/'i'** for integers).\
 The function pointer points to the function that handles the type of\
-data which the chraracter points to.
+data which the character points to.
 ```
 typedef struct gc
 {